 Kitchen towels work best for patting potatoes dry (and somehow drying potatoes with fabric feels very luxe – a bonus!) but if you only have paper towels, use those.

 You can eat sprouted potatoes if you are desperate, but don’t eat the sprouts.
 I mean, is this thing turning into a houseplant?
 If so, just pitch it.
-If the sprouts are more like little nubs, just cut them out and then proceed to cook the potato as usual.
+If the sprouts are more like little nubs, just cut them out.
+Then, proceed to cook the potato as usual.

 I'm sure you've run across a few green potatoes in your day.
 You know what I’m talking about: the ones with a greenish tint visible under their skins.

 You may have heard that green potatoes are poisonous.
-Yes, they are toxic, but not at such levels that they pose you mortal peril if you ingest a bite.
+Yes, they are toxic, but that doesn't mean you have to toss the whole potato.
 If you have a green potato, all you need to do is peel the green off and you’ll be fine.
 If there’s any green in the flesh of the potato, cut it out and discard it.

 As far as potatoes you should not eat?
 Rotten ones.
 I know, that’s obvious.
 But if a potato is stinky or squishy, don’t cook it.